 ATP is believed to be made in the Kreb's cycle which is the process by which glucose or sugar is converted into energy.
 The Kreb's cycle is said to take place in the Mitochondria of each of our billion's of cells in our body.
 Mitochondria are actually individual from us as they have their own DNA and do their own self replication.
 These Mitochondria have joined symbiotically with us to provide us energy or Qi in return for a place to live and food.

 This is the Western scientific view of the world.
 A very analytical, specific, chemical view of life and the universe.
 It is amazing what Western science has discovered through technology and deductive reasoning.

 However I feel that they might not be able to see everything with there technological devices and therefore misunderstand certain basic concepts of reality.
 Like, how does one's environment effect one's state of well being or dis-ease.
-How is it that our thoughts can effect the structure of drinking water as shown by Dr. Masaru Emoto in his photographs of
+How is it that our thoughts can effect the structure of drinking water as shown by Dr. Masaru Emoto in his photographs of water crystals.

 Our feelings and thoughts effect our physical body and the energy in the air that surrounds us.
 When we focus on negative and depressing things, this effects the people around us negatively as well.
 This is the interconnectedness that the ancient Taoists spoke of.

 All thoughts, emotions, dreams and actions resonate outwardly into our surroundings and then a corresponding energy is reflected back to us to help us see ourselves more clearly.
 All of these thought and emotional frequencies are forms of Qi.

 How to heal with Qi

 Since Qi is the energetic flow of chemicals, nutrients, emotions, thoughts and consciousness, if we can become aware of its subtle vibration in our bodies and in our environment, we can learn to harmonize our own energy with our surroundings to reduce stress and anxiety, which will in turn promote health and wellness.